Permutative Preference Alignment from Listwise Ranking of Human Judgments: Training Efficiency

 Notice that the approximation accuracy of ApproxNDCG decreases as $\alpha$ increases, which is opposite to NeuralNDCG.

-\subsection{Training Efficiency}
+\section{Training Efficiency}

-The computational complexity of each method depends on calculating $\pi_{\theta}(y_j|x)$ and $\pi_{\text{ref}}(y_j|x)$ for each $y_j\in \{\mathbf{Y}\}$ to get corresponding scores in Eq \ref{scores_eq}, which is $\mathcal{O}(K)$, where K is the list size of multiple responses.
-Subsequently, the pairwise comparison of multiple responses can be efficiently computed using PyTorch's broadcasting mechanism to perform matrix subtraction.The resulting matrix $P[i,j]$ represents the value of $s_i-s_j$ .
+The computational complexity of each method depends on evaluating $\pi_{\theta}(y_j|x)$ and $\pi_{\text{ref}}(y_j|x)$ for each $y_j\in \{\mathbf{Y}\}$ to get corresponding scores in Eq \ref{scores_eq}, which is $\mathcal{O}(K)$, where K is the list size of multiple responses.
+Subsequently, the pairwise comparison of multiple responses can be efficiently computed using PyTorch's broadcasting mechanism to perform matrix subtraction.The resulting matrix $P[i,j]$ represents the value of $s_i-s_j$.
 Therefore, for pairwise methods, it suffices to consider only the upper triangular matrix, excluding diagonal elements.
 This approach does not significantly increase training time when performing pairwise comparisons.
-The training time and GPU memory usage of Mistral-7B model is shown in Table \ref{tab_train_time}.
+The training times and GPU memory usage of Mistral-7B and Qwen2-0.5B models are shown in \Cref{tab_train_time} and \Cref{tab_train_time_0.5}.

+NeuralNDCG (as used in PPA) requires NeuralSort and Sinkhorn scaling for each list.
+In our experiments \Cref{tab_sort_time}, we use lists of size $n=8$, thus operating on an $8 \times 8$ matrix for each sample.
+The computational complexity per sample is $O(n^2 \cdot \text{iter})$, where $\text{iter}$ is the number of Sinkhorn scaling iterations (set to 50 in our experiments).
+In contrast, DPO operates on all pairs within a list, with complexity $O(n^2)$ per sample.

 It is important to note that specific training times and GPU memory usage can exhibit random fluctuations.
 This result is intended to demonstrate that the training times for pairwise and listwise methods on multiple responses with the same list size do not show significant differences.